shirinapr/iran-province/README.md

 Common props you may want to specify include:

 - `label` - apply name to the select
-- `value` - control the current value
+- `defaultValue` - control the default value
 - `className` - apply a className to the container
 - `labelClass` - apply a className to the label
 - `selectClass` - apply a className to the select